Bridlington Classic Pop Singers

 1) To provide free concerts/ shows for charity fundraising events.
 In every case BCPS insisted that the charity sell tickets/ collect money at the door themselves.
 BCPS provided their services completely free of charge.
 A request was made at the end of each concert for the event organisers to let BCPS know the amount raised.
 In total, over a five year period to August 2012, approximately £45000 was raised for charity.

-2) To provide free concerts/ shows for disabled groups, pensioners, Royal British Legion, Help The Heroes, and other deserving groups.
+2) To provide free concerts/ shows for disabled groups, pensioners, Royal British Legion, Help The Heros, and other deserving groups.

 3) To perform concerts to enhance local and regional awareness of the group.
 Such events included The Bridlington Christmas Lights opening ceremony, The annual "Elvis" convention at the Spa, Bridlington, the annual Festival of Choirs at the Spa, various concerts for Mayors in the region, and some truly magical Nativity concerts every December.